Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Davis has hauled in 549 yards (on 35 catches) with six touchdowns.
-He's been targeted 63 times, and is averaging 32.3 yards per game.
+- Davis has caught 35 passes on 63 targets for 549 yards and six touchdowns, averaging 32.3 yards per game.

-- Davis has been the target of 9.6% (63 total) of his team's 655 passing attempts this season.

-- With 17 targets in the red zone this season, Davis has been on the receiving end of 13.7% of his team's 124 red zone pass attempts.
+- So far this season, 9.6% of the 655 passes thrown by his team have gone Davis' way.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Chiefs.